 Wonderful to see you.
 And thank you!

 The two men stand and embrace.
 DEVIL exits.
 JOE puts money on the table.
 As he looks up, FRIEDA enters the café.
 When they see each other, they stop and continue to look at one another.
-JOE sings a brief song to FRIEDA expressing how wonderful it is to see her and how he has nothing planned.
+JOE sings a brief song to FRIEDA–almost a poem–expressing how wonderful it is to see her and how he has nothing planned.

-g by the end of JOE’s brief song.
-They lean toward one another as they begin to talk.
+FRIEDA is sitting at the table across from JOE by the end of JOE’s brief song.
+They lean toward each another as they begin to talk.
 In the background, light comes on DANCER and NARRATOR.
 NARRATOR bows.
 DANCER extends her hand.
 Spins.
 Light fades.

 (BLACKOUT)